ClimateSmartAgCollab/HUB-Harmonization/README.md

 # Get Help

 ## Harmonization HUB structure
-### Folder ICT_Teams
-Each ICT team has a team folder for storing their work on harmonizing data.
-This can include data documentation, data schemas, and ontology or controlled vocabulary development.
-ICT_Teams folders are only accessible to those members with access to the repository.
-This is a working folder for active data.

 ###  Folder data_standards
 Work on harmonizing data by the creation of new standards is done in this folder.